callieko/callieko.github.io/_posts/2016-9-11-Third-Week.md

 EXTRA:

 I considered putting this as my tip-of-the-week but it didn't quite seem formal or academic enough.
 My dad is an electrical engineer who mostly programs.
 In fact he mostly programs in C++.
 And he has a lot of opinions about references, which is why I thought it might be interesting to show because that's our current class topic.
-Anyways here's a very poor quality video of a skype call I just had with my parents.
-WARNING: Colorful language.\n
+Anyways here's a very poor quality video of a skype call I just had with my parents. **WARNING: Colorful language.**

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Ph_6GI-UgXo" frameborder="0" allowfullscreen></iframe>